The Ultimate Guide to Troubleshooting Kiln Problems

 - If, after turning off, there is an error code on your kiln, then the first thing to do is check out that error code and look it up in your kiln manufacturer’s manual.
 You will get instructions on how to deal with any error codes there.

-- Check if there is a defect in the electric power supply.
+- Check for a defect in the electrical power supply.
 Even a brief power failure will switch off the kiln.
 When this happens, restart the kiln.
-Unfortunately, if the kiln turns off at a temperature higher than 1000°F (537°C) and is firing the ceramic coating (glaze firing), the coat might crawl, crackle, end up in a different color, or the ware may break.
+Unfortunately, if the kiln turns off at a temperature above 1000°F (537°C) while firing the ceramic coating (glaze firing), the coat may crawl, crackle, change color, or the ware may break.

-- Check if the temperature is rising less than the indicated degrees in an hour.
+- Check whether the temperature rises by less than the indicated degrees in an hour.
 The following could be potential causes of a low rate of increase in your kiln’s temperature:

-- When your kiln’s brick is worn, leading to leaking of heat
+- When your kiln’s brick is worn, leading to the leakage of heat

 - When the lid of your kiln is open during firing